 - A bad turbocharger

-One reason your car has blue smoke coming from the exhaust could be your engine burning oil.
-If the valve guide seals or piston rings are worn out, oil will leak into the combustion chamber, where it will burn with the fuel.
+One reason your car may be experiencing blue smoke coming from the exhaust could be that your engine is burning oil.
+If the valve guide’s seals or piston rings are worn out, the oil will leak into the combustion chamber which in turn will burn.

-When blue smoke is seen coming from the exhaust system, check your oil and continue to monitor your car’s consumption.
+When blue smoke is seen coming from the exhaust system, you must check your oil and continue to monitor your car’s oil consumption regularly.
 If the damage is extensive, the problem could be complex and expensive to repair.
-However, a minimal leak could be handled by managing the oil and topping it off regularly.
+However, a minimal leak could be handled with ease by managing the oil and topping it off regularly.

-The only other possible explanation, if your car is turbocharged, is that the blower needs to be rebuilt or replaced.
+If your vehicle is turbocharged and producing blue smoke, it may mean that the blower needs to be rebuilt or replaced.
 Either way, blue exhaust smoke always requires immediate attention.
-If your car is releasing blue smoke, call for an appointment today.
+If your car is releasing blue smoke, have a professional conduct a full inspection.